SBA 7(a) Loans: Allowed Uses of SBA Loan Proceeds

 For what Types of Businesses and Situations can an SBA 7a Loan be Difficult to Get?

 • Pure startups without collateral.
-For example, software or services companies.
+For example, start ups in B2C, software and retail service companies.

 • Roll-ups where the owners aren’t experienced or some partners are unwilling to make a personal guarantee.